 Finally, the list

-What we’ve learned about human psychology and how we use that to write product page copy that boosts sales 10%.
+Using what we’ve learned about human psychology, we created a copywriting checklist that shows how to write product page copy that boosts sales by 10%.
 Our conversion copywriting checklist:

-- Are skeptical of “too good to be true”
+- People are skeptical of “too good to be true”

-- Root for people who beat the odds
+- They root for people who beat the odds

-- Like knowing they’ve stumbled onto something rare
+- They like knowing they’ve stumbled onto something rare

 Conversion Copywriting Examples:

 Buyers like good news.
 But when the news is too good they start getting suspicious.
 A 74% discount seems too good to be true.
-Now the buyer’s thinking:
+Now the buyer is thinking:

 - Is this item about to be phased out?

-— Company about to shut down?
+- Is the company about to shut down?
 Inventory liquidation?
 If so, will I be able to make a return?

-If you actually want to give a 74% discount do it like this: add a link right next to the discounted price (location is key) that says something to the effect, “why this crazy discount?”
+If you actually want to give a 74% discount, do it like this: add a link right next to the discounted price (location is key) that says something to the effect of, “why this crazy discount?”

 On click show a popup with this message: